Managing git ssh-keys for multiple accounts on GitLab and GitHub

 User git

-git remote set-url origin git@gitlab-private:repo.git
+git remote set-url origin git@gitlab-private:username/repo.git